bc-python-OLD-IT-WILL-BE-REMOVED/mistool/README.md

 ### The special concept of "regpath"

-A "regpath" is a query mixing all the power of regexes with the easy to use special characters of the Unix-glob syntax *(there are also some additional query features)*.
+A "regpath" is a query mixing all the power of regexes and the Unix-glob special characters  *(there are also some additional query features)*.
 We will use some "regpaths" in the incoming examples.

 **See the docstring of the method ``regpath2meta`` for complete informations about the "regpaths".**